ShueLee8226/Final-Pack/README.md

 Week8 is the [Practical Midterm](https://github.com/ShueLee8226/Week8) so, basically it's a script that apply what we have learn week2 to week7

-Week9 is the [Midterm](https://github.com/ShueLee8226/Midterm) so, basically we just a script that apply all the command from week2 to week7
+Week9 is the [Midterm](https://github.com/ShueLee8226/Midterm) so, I just apply all the script from week2 to week7 into one

 Week10 is Spring Break